After some time the CPU thermal paste responsible for heat transfer starts to harden and not perform well. Result: CPU overheating.

 To replace the thermal paste from your CPU, you must first remove the old one and then apply the new paste.
 Let's see the steps for a successful change.

-Note that usually replacing the thermal paste on a CPU does not void its warranty, unless te specific thermal pastes not recommended by the manufacturer, such as liquid metal.
+Note that usually replacing the thermal paste on a CPU does not void its warranty, unless you are using specific thermal pastes not recommended by the manufacturer, such as liquid metal.
 Any damage to other components during this process may void the warranty for those components.

 What tools will you need?

 The tool makes the master.
-So goes a saying in the market, so make sure you have good quality tools and don't settle for anything cheap and anonymous the.
+So goes a saying in the market, so make sure you have good quality tools and don't settle for cheap and nameless products.
 You will need:

 If the computer and its fan are in the dust, also get a can of compressed air.